spring-projects-2024/wiki-savvy-rag/README.md

 All options can be configured directly through the chatbot's UI:

-* **Device**: Users can select from all compatible devices available on their machine.
+- **Device**: Users can select from all compatible devices available on their machine.
 If a CUDA-enabled graphics card is present, it is recommended to select it for improved performance.
-* **Model**: Choose between `Qwen/Qwen1.5-0.5B-Chat`, a finetuned version of it, and  `microsoft/phi-3-mini-128k-instruct`.
+- **Model**: Choose between `Qwen/Qwen1.5-0.5B-Chat`, a finetuned version of it, and `microsoft/phi-3-mini-128k-instruct`.
 Despite all our analysis were done on Qwen 1.5, we inserted also Microsoft's Phi-3 for comparison.
 These models require approximately 2GB and 16GB of memory on the selected device, respectively.
-* **Finetuned Model Path**: Path to the finetuned checkpoint to use.
+- **Finetuned Model Path**: Path to the finetuned checkpoint to use.
-* **Decoding Strategy**: Supported options include:
+- **Decoding Strategy**: Supported options include:
-  * Greedy decoding
+  - Greedy decoding
-  * Top-k decoding (considering 50 tokens)
+  - Top-k decoding (considering 50 tokens)
-  * Top-p decoding (with a cumulative probability of 0.9)
+  - Top-p decoding (with a cumulative probability of 0.9)
-* **Use RAG**: Option to retrieve and use documents to enhance the assistant's replies.
+- **Use RAG**: Option to retrieve and use documents to enhance the assistant's replies.
-* **Database Path**: Path to the SQLite database.
+- **Database Path**: Path to the SQLite database.
-* **Vector Index Path**: Path to the vector database.
+- **Vector Index Path**: Path to the vector database.
-* **Inference Type**: Defines how to use retrieved documents during inference:
+- **Inference Type**: Defines how to use retrieved documents during inference:
-  * **Naive**: Append all documents before the query and perform inference based on that.
+  - **Naive**: Append all documents before the query and perform inference based on that.
-  * **REPLUG**: Append each document to the query separately, determine token probabilities, and calculate weighted averages of these tokens based on document similarity.
+  - **REPLUG**: Append each document to the query separately, determine token probabilities, and calculate weighted averages of these tokens based on document similarity.
 For more information, see the [REPLUG](https://arxiv.org/abs/2301.12652) paper.
-* **Number of Documents to Retrieve**: Specify the number of documents to retrieve.
+- **Number of Documents to Retrieve**: Specify the number of documents to retrieve.
-* **Mock Responses**: Whether to mock responses (for testing purposes).
+- **Mock Responses**: Whether to mock responses (for testing purposes).

 ### Notes for future improvements

 Currently, with the RAG option enabled, the chatbot only considers the user's prompt and does not take into account the history of previous messages.
 Integrating memory handling with RAG is outside the scope of this project.
 However, future enhancements may include this capability.

-## Finetuning the LLM

-*Talk also about how to reproduce (there is a link to this section)*

 ## Our results (and how to reproduce them)